 Regardless of the issue, knowing how your heating system works and a little bit about some common furnace problems is crucial in deciding whether you can troubleshoot on your own or if you need professional assistance.
 By observing the furnace’s behavior, listening for peculiar noises and checking for signs of damage or blockage, you can narrow down the possible causes.

-If you're unsure about the problem or don't have the necessary skills and tools, it's best to call a professional HVAC company like Three Rivers Heating & Cooling.
+If you’re unsure about the problem or don’t have the necessary skills and tools, it’s best to call a professional HVAC company like Three Rivers Heating and Cooling.
 We can accurately pinpoint the issue and perform the required repairs or maintenance, so we can get your furnace up and running ASAP.

 Here’s more about what causes a furnace to leak water and eight other common heating problems: